web-push-libs/web-push/README.md

 ## Using VAPID Key for applicationServerKey

-When using your VAPID key in your web app, you'll need to convert the URL safe base64 string in to a Uint8Array to pass into the subscribe call, which you can do like so:
+When using your VAPID key in your web app, you'll need to convert the URL safe base64 string to a Uint8Array to pass into the subscribe call, which you can do like so:

 ```javascript